nextcloud/documentation/admin_manual/configuration_user/user_configuration.rst

    'quota_include_external_storage' => false,

+.. note:: If an external storage is defined as root, the quota will not be calculable and will be **ignored**.

 Metadata (such as thumbnails, temporary files, and encryption keys) takes up about 10% of disk space, but is not counted against user quotas.
 Users can check their used and available space on their Personal pages.
 Only files that